ETHZ-RobotX/SuperMegaBot/docs/core-software/installation_core.md

 ## Prerequisites
 - ROS Noetic
-> Note that, the system has been developed in Ubuntu 20.04.
+Note that, the system has been developed in Ubuntu 20.04.
+{: .smb-info }

 To see if the system has the correct ROS distribution please use the following terminal command.